It’s not all about what’s ahead–sometimes it takes looking back to create momentum for the future.

 While it’s certainly important to think about what the year ahead could bring, it’s also super encouraging to look back and recognize the moments and achievements I’ve had throughout the year.

 1. Bought my first car.
-And then, my Flew to Orlando, FL for my first blogging conference, BlogHer 2017.
+And then, I Flew to Orlando, FL for my first blogging conference, BlogHer 2017.

 Blogging has been a hobby of mine for the past 4 years.
 I’d never thought my love of writing could turn into a chance to make new friends, explore new places and open up new opportunities.
 I was lucky enough to travel with a good friend and attended a bunch of interesting seminars on the many ins and outs of blogging for profit, fun and passion!